Transfer Credit Policy

 - Variance - A change in the degree plan initiated by an academic unit or college at K-State to accommodate a unique situation.

-*Coursework defined as equivalent or transferable can be applied towards the K-State 8 general education component of a degree.
+*Coursework defined as equivalent or transferable can be applied toward the K-State 8 general education component of a degree.
 An advisor will help students determine how transferable credit courses fit these requirements.

 Official evaluation of transfer credit is part of the admission procedure for all new students.
 An official credit review occurs only after a student applies for admission, pays the required application fee, and official transcripts from the Registrar's Office of each institution attended are received.

-- When validation has already occurred, credit awarding can be completed by the Office of Admissions through transcript evaluation.
+- When validation has already occurred, credit awarding can be completed by the Office of Recruitment and Admissions through transcript evaluation.

 - Materials needed for a course review include at minimum a course syllabus, but could require additional information such as a course outline, the textbook utilized, and the instructor's name and credentials.